Special Programs and Resources

 Advising appointments are available for all undergraduate adult learners, in-person or via email, zoom session or phone.
 The student is responsible for planning a program of courses that satisfies all degree requirements.
 Students are encouraged to review DegreeWorks and their curriculum worksheets carefully before selecting courses to make sure they have the prerequisites or proper background for each course.
 All students are encouraged to talk with an advisor to review course selections prior to registration each semester.
 Students who are on academic probation and/or have a GPA below 2.25 are required to obtain advisor approval for course selections prior to registration.

-Graduate Arts & Sciences and School of Education and Human Development Academic Advising
+Graduate Advising for the College of Arts & Sciences and School of Education and Human Development

 The Graduate Program Director of each academic program is responsible for the academic administration of the unit graduate program(s) and academic advising and mentoring of students.